NickLiggett/RandyTomBurritos/README.md

   - When a user is at the movie details page they will see a button that will navigate to a page where that movie's trailer can be viewed and another button that can take them back to the homepage to view all the movie posters again.

 ## Setup
+Click [here](https://nickliggett.github.io/RandyTomBurritos/) to checkout our site.

+or

-Copy, paste, and run this code-block in your terminal to checkout our site.
+Copy, paste, and run this code-block in your terminal to run locally.
  ```
 git clone git@github.com:NickLiggett/RandyTomBurritos.git
 cd RandyTomBurritos